willie68/ReCoS-Remote-Command-Service/README.md

 Just a simple textual clock.

-Type: CLOCK
+`Type`: CLOCK

-Parameter:
+`Parameter`:

-format: the format of the clock in Golang format syntax, defaults: 15:04:05
+`format`: the format of the clock in Golang format syntax, defaults: 15:04:05 `analog`: true or false, shows an analog clock

 Example